 On October 1, 2018 Prof. Dr. Weidenkaff took up her position as Managing Director of Fraunhofer IWKS.
 Previously, she held the Chair of Chemical Materials Synthesis at the Institute of Materials Science at the University of Stuttgart.
 With the transfer to Fraunhofer IWKS, Prof. Weidenkaff was appointed to the Technical University of Darmstadt.
-Under her leadership, the new subject area "Materials Chemistry/Materials Engineering and Resource Management" will be created.
+Under her leadership, the new subject area "Materials Chemistry/Materials Engineering and Resource Management" has been created.

 The research work of Fraunhofer IWKS focuses on the areas of resource cycles and efficient and sustainable resource strategies.
 The aim is to establish a closed cycle economy and to avoid waste by recovering and recycling valuable raw materials or replacing them with sustainable alternatives.
 To this end, innovative processes are being developed in the areas of functional materials (magnetic materials, energy materials, analytics) and secondary materials (urban mining, biogenic systems, material flow management).
 For resource-efficient handling of raw materials and materials.